Hero Image

 Apple Low-Latency HLS

 The same simplicity, scalability, and quality of HLS — but faster.
 Wowza Streaming Engine with Apple Low-Latency HLS enables low-latency video streaming coupled with the high-quality of traditional HLS.
 Stream live and on-demand content to play natively on Apple mobile devices in 3 seconds or less while offering backward compatibility to existing clients.
-Provide a more interactive user experience to your audience, no matter the viewership size.
+Deliver real-time streaming experiences with reduced delay and improved interactivity, no matter the audience size.

 WebRTC